-Our revised forecast for 2023 is 1.856mm (up +15% vs. 2022, but still almost -20% down on 2019).
+Our forecast for 2023 is 1.856mm (up +15% vs. 2022, but still almost -20% down on 2019), but on receipt of May's registration data we will be considering whether an increase closer to 1.9mm is required.
 We expect that registrations will gradually increase to a pre-pandemic level of 2.3 million registrations by 2025 (a year later than previously expected), but not returning to the peaks seen between 2014 and 2018.

 The chart below shows our latest forecast market share split by fuel type.
 Petrol and diesel volumes include mild hybrids.
-The decline in diesel will continue but is likely to slow down since it will remain the right choice for a hardcore minority of drivers and use cases.
+The decline in diesel will continue but is likely to slow down since it will remain the right choice for a hard-core minority of drivers and use cases.
 The timing of the eventual disappearance of diesel from the new car market will depend on when manufacturers cease to make individual models available to the UK market.